You Already Know What to Decide. So Why Are You Still Deciding?

 Hi, I'm Jennie Hays.

-I work with high-capability entrepreneurs who already know what to do and still can't make themselves do it.
+I work with entrepreneurs who already know what to do and still can't make themselves do it.
 Not because they're uncommitted.
 Because something specific is blocking execution at the exact threshold where growth happens.
 My job is to find it and remove it.
+(See what that actually looks like.)

-The work begins in the consult, where I read between the words.
+The work begins in the clarity call, where I read between the words.
 What someone says and what they don't say at the same time.
-Some clients can name exactly where they freeze.
-Others have no idea, only that something keeps stopping them right before they'd move.
+Some people can name it exactly.
+Others just know something keeps stopping them right before they'd move.
+Either way, I've seen it before.
+Probably last week.
 That distinction doesn't change the outcome.
 It just changes where we start.

 Once the block is located, we go after the root pattern driving it, not the surface symptom.
 These are almost never what clients expect.
-We follow that with execution design built around how they're actually wired to move — not how a generic framework says they should.
+Most clients are surprised by how quickly execution returns once we stop treating the surface behavior and go after the actual pattern driving it.
+We follow that with execution design built around how they're actually wired to move, not how a generic framework says they should.
 The whole cycle runs for a few months.
 Then they're off.

 What clients report most often isn't that they feel better.
 It's that they just started doing the thing.
 One client went from a four-month stall on her group program to launching it in eleven days.
 Another raised her rate, sent the email, and had two yeses before the weekend.
 The capacity was there the whole time.
 They didn't need more of it.
 They needed the interference removed.